FillyLumi/PlugDjButBad/README.md

    to unlock skip/reorder/remove controls.
 People who join later won't see previously broadcast queue updates—they'll start from the default video or whatever their browser remembered from the last visit.

+## Project layout

+- `index.html` holds the page structure and loads the modular scripts and styles.
+- `styles/main.css` contains all styling for the player, queue, presence list, and admin panels.
+- `scripts/config.js` is the only place with private configuration.
+Values live in module scope so they aren't attached to `window`—viewers can't inspect them from the console, but remember the file is still delivered to every browser, so treat the hashes and ntfy topic like shared secrets.
+- `scripts/main.js` implements the YouTube player wiring, queue logic, search, presence, and moderator tools using the configuration helpers exported by `config.js`.

 ## Limitations